Rest Easy, Legend: After André Leon Talley’s Many Contributions To Vogue, This Is How The Publication Honors Him

 Fashion icon and former Vogue editor André Leon Talley died at 73 years old on Tuesday (Jan.
 18).
-The unfortunate news story broke yesterday to the disappointment of the entire fashion industry and fans Talley had inspired for years.
-Despite the devastation, the major fashion publication – in which Talley dedicated most of his career to – seems to have the absolute worst timing to commemorate his efforts and untimely death.
+The unfortunate news story broke yesterday to the disappointment of the entire fashion industry and thousands of fans Talley has inspired over the years.
+Despite the devastation, the major fashion publication – for which Talley dedicated most of his career – seemingly had the absolute worst timing in their coverage of his life and untimely death.

-Fans are calling Vogue Magazine “tasteless per usual.”
-The magazine posted an article from 2016 30 minutes after Talley’s death was announced titled, “Bad Vibes, Be Gone: How to Energetically Clear Your Space With Sage.”
-Some fans declare this was not merely a coincidence, because of how far back the article was originally published.
-Most of their repurposed articles in recent weeks date back to 2019 at the latest.
+Fans are calling Vogue Magazine “tasteless per usual” after the magazine posted an article from 2016 30 minutes after Talley’s death was announced, titled “Bad Vibes, Be Gone: How to Energetically Clear Your Space With Sage.”
+Some fans declared this was not merely a coincidence because of how far back the article was originally published.
+Most of the publication’s repurposed articles from recent weeks date back to 2019, at the latest.

 One Twitter user, @aizehinomo, shared a thread saying, “this is what Vogue thought was appropriate to tweet 30 minutes after the death of beloved fashion legend and former Vogue Creative Director and Editor-at-Large Andre Leon Talley was announced to have passed.
 Quelle coincidence.
 Interestingly tasteless as per usual.”